haechi/haechi.github.io/_posts/2015-07-16-fau-erlangen-beamer-template.md

 categories: TeX
 ---

-I finally found some time to upload the presentation theme that I used for my doctor defense at the University of Erlangen.
-This beamer theme is derived from the [beamer-polymtl](https://github.com/mvonthron/beamer-polymtl) theme created by Manuel Vonthron.
-The full name of the university is rather long Friedrich-Alexander University Erlangen Nürnberg, clearly to long to fit comfortably on any presentation slide.
-Thus I went with the abbreviation FAU-Erlangen, since the technical faculty in located in Erlangen.
+I  upload the presentation theme that I used for my doctor defense at the University of Erlangen.
+This beamer theme is derived from the [beamer-polymtl](https://github.com/mvonthron/beamer-polymtl) theme.
+The full name of the university is rather long Friedrich-Alexander University Erlangen Nürnberg, which is clearly to long to fit comfortably on any presentation slide.
+Thus I went with the abbreviation FAU-Erlangen, since the technical faculty located in Erlangen.

 The doctor defense did not require the preparation of printed handouts, thus I only focused on the color beamer theme itself.
 The FAU-Erlangen logo is composed of dark blue and grey, thus this should be the main colors in the theme.
 As highlight color, according to the color wheel a bright orange was chosen.
 I don't think dark backgrounds are especially suited for scientific presentation, since scientific reports tend to include figures, which usually come with white backgrounds, thus creating a hard contrast with the dark background.
 I choose a bright gradient for the background to make it look modern, and work well with figures.